HEMANGIOBLASTOMA

 Understanding Hemangioblastomas and Their WHO Classification

 Hemangioblastomas are typically characterized by their benign nature.
-These vascular lesions are non-cancerous and do not evolve into malignant forms.
+Therefore, these vascular lesions are non-cancerous and do not evolve into malignant forms.
 In the latest classification by the World Health Organization, detailed in the 5th Edition (2021) of the CNS tumor classification, hemangioblastomas are categorized as grade 1 tumors.
-This classification indicates a favorable prognosis and a benign behavior within the central nervous system.
+Then, this classification indicates a favorable prognosis and a benign behavior within the central nervous system.

 Pathological Features